What is demodicosis?

 - Lime sulfur dips or shampoos for four to six weeks.
 Continue dips until skin scraping tests return negative.

-- Amitraz is an insecticide which can kill the mites.
-This is toxic to cats, therefore use great care and closely monitor your cat.
+- Amitraz is an insecticide that can kill mites, however, is toxic to cats, therefore use great care and closely monitor your cat.

 Other treatments may include the following: